 I’ve been playing around with Hungarian goulash recipes and come up with a version using melty beef brisket, which I have to say turned out to be quite sexy.
 Point your cursor at this little linky for the recipe.

-[EDIT: AoL is no longer online so please find the recipe below]
+[EDIT: the AoL site is no longer active so please find the recipe below]

 Beef Brisket Goulash (serves 4-6)